 For example, people at the beach remain human when they go home because humanity is their substance, but their location is just an accident.
 And if that person’s skin turns red from being at the beach too long, that is accidental change.
 Skin color is not determined by the substance of humanity, because it is a difference among humans.
 Thus, to change skin color is not to go from being human to being non-human.

 Substantial change means something is no longer what it was before.
-The most common example of this is when a living thing dies, it is no longer that thing, but merely a deteriorating combination of the physical features that composed it, as when a cow dies and its parts used for various purposes.
+The most common example of this is that when a living thing dies, it is no longer that thing, but merely a deteriorating combination of the physical features that composed it, as when a cow dies and its parts are used for various purposes.
 Although things often undergo accidental and substantial change at the same time, it doesn’t have to happen that way.
 A thing may undergo accidental change without substantial change (a skinny dog can grow into a fat dog), and a thing might also undergo substantial change without immediately noticeable accidental change (as when a sleeping cow dies).
 There is more to the distinction between substantial and accidental change, but this is enough to get us started.

-Those complaining that the bread and wine do not appear to be flesh and blood, then, are not only expressing common sense, but they affirm the teaching of the Church.
+Those complaining that the bread and wine do not appear to be flesh and blood, then, are not only expressing common sense, but also affirming the teaching of the Church.
 A skeptic who tries to disprove transubstantiation scientifically on these grounds, however, would be wasting his time, for there is no physical means to prove or disprove such a change.
 It would be like trying to mathematically prove which perfume smells better.

-Furthermore, Catholics are prepared for their First Holy Communion precisely by being taught what the Eucharist truly is (cf. Canon Law 913).
-So, because the Church explains this miracle, it is not a case of God deluding or deceiving believers as some have argued.
+Furthermore, Catholics are prepared for their First Holy Communion precisely by being taught what the Eucharist truly is (see the Code of Canon Law 913).
+So, because the Church explains this miracle, it is not a case of God deluding or deceiving believers, as some have argued.
 For example, Evangelical apologist Norman Geisler complains that transubstantiation “undermines belief in the resurrection because if our senses are deceiving us about the consecrated host, then how do we know they are not deceiving us about the resurrection appearances of Christ?”
 If transubstantiation is true, however, then our senses are not deceiving us at all.
 Rather, they are correctly delivering sensation of the accidents of bread and wine.
 St. Paul’s requirement is that the body and blood be discerned, not sensed (1 Cor.
 11:29).

-As Thomas Aquinas wrote:
+As Thomas Aquinas wrote,

-Does any unbeliever profess that the changing of bread and wine into the Body and Blood of the Lord is impossible?
+does any unbeliever profess that the changing of bread and wine into the body and blood of the Lord is impossible?
 Then let him consider God’s omnipotence.
-Admit that nature can transform one thing into another, then with greater reason should you admit that God’s almighty power, which brings into existence the whole substance of things, can work not as nature does, by changing forms in the same matter, but by changing one whole thing into another whole thing.
-(Concerning Reasons of Faith, 8)
+Admit that nature can transform one thing into another, then with greater reason should you admit that God’s almighty power, which brings into existence the whole substance of things, can work not as nature does, by changing forms in the same matter, but by changing one whole thing into another whole thing (Concerning Reasons of Faith 8).

 Which is more difficult to believe: that one finite, material thing can be changed into another thing spiritually while retaining its physical properties, or that apparently contradictory properties can coexist in one person?
-If one cannot accept transubstantiation simply because it seems counter-intuitive or implausible, it is difficult to see how one could remain a Christian at all.
+If one cannot accept transubstantiation simply because it seems counterintuitive or implausible, it is difficult to see how one could remain a Christian at all.